ibm-skills-network/sn_filterable/README.md

 ## Usage

+##### The MainComponent: Search Bar and sidebar

+The MainComponent is what is demo'd in the introduction.
+It consists of the search bar and a sidebar for filters.

+If you only wish to use the Search bar an optional `show_sidebar: false` parameter can be passed to `SnFilterable::MainComponent` in the view.

 There are three components which work to provide the text search functionality:

 1. Filters in the given model: